Skip to main content

 ENABLE_HSTS Enable HTTP Strict Transport Security true No true, false

-TRUST_PROXY Trust proxy headers (when behind reverse proxy) true No true, false, 1, loopback
+TRUST_PROXY Trust proxy headers (when behind reverse proxy) true No true, false

 Usage Notes